 - 1. A properly completed official application form.
 No application fee required. - 2.
 A list of courses completed. - 3.
-A bibliography of textbooks and/or assigned readings used. - 4.
-Official college transcript indicating successful completion of ENG 101 with a grade of "C" or better or a writing sample. - 5.
-Completed Participation Agreement for each term attending GMC. - 6.
-Must submit official, qualifying SAT, ACT, or Accuplacer scores as indicated under Admission Standards-Dual Enrollment Program. - 7.
-Must exempt Learning Support Services (LSS) English and reading prior to registering for courses with LSS English or reading as a prerequisite. - 8.
-Must exempt Learning Support Services (LSS) mathematics prior to registering for courses with LSS mathematics as a prerequisite. - 9.
+Complete the GAFutures application process for Dual Enrollment students. - 4.
+Must submit official, qualifying SAT, ACT, or Accuplacer scores or have high school transcripts evaluated for placement as indicated under Admission Standards-Dual Enrollment Program. - 5.
+Must exempt Learning Support Services (LSS) English and reading prior to registering for courses with LSS English or reading as a prerequisite. - 6.
+Must exempt Learning Support Services (LSS) mathematics prior to registering for courses with LSS mathematics as a prerequisite. - 7.
 Degree seeking dual enrollment students must meet all degree requirements, including LSS requirements as outlined in the Learning Support Services section of the Catalog.